woolandsilkco/woolandsilkco.github.io/_posts/2017-02-01-newsletter-february-1st-2017.md

 published: false
 title: 'Newsletter February 1st, 2017'
 ---
+- New yarns!
+- Winter classes are on!

 Wishing everyone a very Happy Valentines Day !!

 **Project of the Month:**